merchise/xotl.fl/docs/source/xotl.fl/expressions.rst

 ==============================================================
- :mod:`xopgi.ql.lang.expressions` -- The expressions language
+ :mod:`xotl.fl.expressions` -- The expressions language
 ==============================================================

-.. automodule:: xopgi.ql.lang.expressions
+.. automodule:: xotl.fl.expressions
    :members: parse

 .. testsetup::

-   from xopgi.ql.lang.expressions import *
+   from xotl.fl.expressions import *

 The AST of the type expressions